doaaaymann/-IR_Project/README.md

 ```

 python script.py
-Enter your query: apple
+Enter your query: worser

 ```
 - Boolean query:
 ```

-Enter your query: apple AND NOT orange
+Enter your query: mercy AND NOT worser
-Enter your query: fruit OR banana
+Enter your query: mercy OR worser

 ```
 - Phrase query is supported by writing terms separated by spaces.